united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 TODO
 #455

-## 1. Extract data using factorycube-edge
+## 1. "Extract data using factorycube-edge" or "Preparing/ extracting the data for Node-RED" or smth

-The basic approach for data processing on the local hardware is to extract data from various data sources (OPC/UA, MQTT, Rest), extract the important information, and then make it available to the United Manufacturing Hub via a predefined interface (MQTT).
+**Node-RED**

-**To extract and pre-process the data from different data sources we use the open source software Node-RED.
-Node-RED is a low-code programming for event-driven applications.**
+The basic approach for data processing on the local hardware is to **extract data** from various data sources (OPC/UA, MQTT, Rest), extract the important information, and then make it available to the United Manufacturing Hub via a predefined interface (MQTT).

-If you haven't worked with Node-RED yet, [here](https://nodered.org/docs/user-guide/) is a detailed documentation.
+To extract and pre-process the data from different data sources we use the open source software **Node-RED**.
+Node-RED is a low-code programming for event-driven applications.
+What Node-RED is used for and what you can do with it, you can read [here](https://docs.umh.app/docs/concepts/node-red-in-industrial-iot/).
+For a deeper documentation check [this article](https://nodered.org/docs/user-guide/)

 ### General Configuration

-Basically, 3 pieces of information need to be sent to the system.
+To create a node red flow, there are essentially 3 pieces of information that need to be sent to the system.
 For more information feel free to check [this article](/docs/concepts/mqtt/).

 - The customer ID to be assigned to the asset: *customerID*